-Today I’m going to share my heart about setting goals for 2021.
-It’s time for grace—and focusing on the immeasurable rather than the measurable.
-So breathe a sigh of freedom and read on…(free printable at the bottom.)
+Today I’m going to share my heart about setting goals for the new year.
+But, there’s a twist.
+I encourage you focus on grace and the immeasurable results rather than the measurable.
+So breathe a sigh of freedom and read on . . .
+(Check out the free printable template provided below!)

 To be honest, I typically hate this time of year—because of “New Year’s Resolutions.”
-In this already difficult year, I especially feel the call to shout the sound of freedom to my friends.
-You see, with all the despair, political unrest, and uncertainty, New Year’s Resolutions and heavy expectations as moms and homeschoolers are the last things we need.
+You see, with life already spinning around us, at warp speed, New Year’s Resolutions seem to be the last things we need.

-It’s not that I don’t like resolutions or goals.
+It’s not that I don’t like goals.
 It’s just that most of them fall flat and fail to resonate with my soul.
 After much contemplation, I think I know why.

 Most New Year’s goals are measurable but my heart cries for the immeasurable!